sindresorhus/electron-util/readme.md

 If you specify the `click` option, its handler will be called before the URL is opened.

-Returns a `MenuItem` that, when clicked, opens the given URL in the browser.
+Returns a `MenuItemConstructorOptions` that creates a menu item, which opens the given URL in the browser when clicked.

 ```js
 const {Menu} = require('electron');